JvanKatwijk/qt-dab/README.md

 ![6.X](/journaline.png?raw=true)

-While Qt-DAB-6.X is still "under development", its sources can be found in the subdirectory "Qt-DAB-RC"
+Qt-DAB-6.X seems reasonably stable, that is why - based on the latest sources - the three installers for Windows and the AppImage for x64 Linux were re-created.
+Furthermore, the documentation is upgraded to describe the Qt-DAB-6.X version

+The manual contains now a (more or less) up-to-date version of a "build" description.
+Documentation (i.e. the "manual") can be found in the docs section of this repository and a copy is available in the releases section.

 ------------------------------------------------------------------------
 About Qt-DAB-6.5